 Private Placement Adoptions

 Private Placement Adoptions involve one or both birth parents making a plan to place the child directly with the adoptive parents for adoption.
 Private Placement Adoptions are "open" adoptions, which means that the placing birth parents and the adoptive parents are entitled to know each other's identities and to receive identifying information about each other.
+The placing birth parents must receive a copy of the adoptive parents' Home Study, which is also called a Pre-Placement Assessment.
+Likewise, the adoptive parents are entitled to receive a copy of the birth parents' health history and background information forms.
 This is very different from agency adoptions, which are "closed," meaning that the adoptive parents and birth parents are not entitled to know each other's identities unless they execute a document allowing the disclosure of identifying information.

 Some advantages of Private Placement Adoptions over agency adoptions include:

-- They provide both adoptive parents and birth parents with greater control over the adoption process; and
+- They provide both adoptive parents and birth parents with greater control over the adoption process

 Some of the steps in Private Placement Adoptions include: